SEARCH

 I hauled the nest up a 12-foot ladder to the top of my shed through sheer, foolish will-power.
 It’s heavy!
 I thought I might need to anchor it to the shed roof but the overall weight seems to hold it in place.
 We’ll see how it fares during high-wind storms.

-To keep the eggs in place, I kept the screws in them.
+To keep the eggs in place, I kept the screws in them from painting.
 The ends of the screws are wrapped in wire (I use 16-gauge wire for all sorts of garden projects) which is wrapped around a brick (hidden in the nest).
 They seem firmly in place but, again, we’ll see how they do during those wild summer storms when we get tornado warnings.
 I guess if a tornado is possible, losing 3 plastic eggs should be the least of my worries.

 I was envisioning a larger nest, but I’m pretty happy with this one.
 It’s a cute touch and definitely pays homage to my beloved wild birds.